cureos/csmpfit/readme.md

 A C# port of the C-based [mpfit Levenberg Marquardt solver (Version 1.5)](http://cow.physics.wisc.edu/~craigm/idl/cmpfit.html) at Argonne National Labs, published as a .NET Standard 2.0 library.

+# What's new
+## Version 1.2.0
+* Only published for .NET Standard 2.0.
+Use version 1.1.2 or earlier for .NET Standard 1.0 and .NET 2.0 support.
+* Nullable reference types enabled
+* Assembly signing removed

 # Credits
 *csmpfit* is based on the following IDL and C mpfit libraries: